Umbrella Company Mortgages

 Author: Pete Mugleston

-In this article, we’ll explain how to get a mortgage through an umbrella company, highlight which mortgage lenders will consider this type of application and why speaking to a specialist broker would be a smart first step to take.
+In this article, we’ll explain how to get a mortgage through an umbrella company, highlight which mortgage lenders will consider this application, and why speaking to a specialist broker would be a smart first step.

 Can you get a mortgage in an umbrella company?